-Today I’m going to share a simple exercise I use to achieve mental clarity quickly.
-You will find this very useful for different purposes, such as to
+Today I’m going to share a simple exercise that I use to achieve mental clarity quickly.
+This is a great way to

 - Clear your head (especially if you are feeling cluttered)